Jerry Austin , Associate Professor; M.F.A., Louisiana State University.

 U.S. News & World Report consistently ranks our M.F.A. degree program among the nation’s best.
 Our students regularly show their work in professional galleries and win awards at regional and national competitions.

-Studio art faculty members are both productive and accomplished and dedicated to quality teaching and service.
+Studio Art faculty members are productive, accomplished and dedicated to quality teaching and service.

 The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools, and it’s considered one of the best in the Southwest.
 The facilities include:

 In addition to exceptional studio, exhibition and campus resources, you can participate in a wide variety of cultural and career options available throughout Dallas and Fort Worth.
 We also offer regular opportunities to study and travel in foreign countries.

-You’ll need to meet the admission requirements for the Toulouse Graduate School® and submit the following documents to the department:
+You’ll need to meet the admission requirements for the Toulouse Graduate School ® and submit the following documents to the department via Slideroom:

 We have approximately 50 teaching assistantships and fellowships and 12 area assistantships available each long semester.
 Numerous other scholarships open to all graduate art majors are offered annually.

 New M.F.A. students may be eligible to receive $1,000 Academic Achievement Scholarships for their first year of study.
-This award qualifies a student for instate tuition rates and is renewable for a second year if the student makes satisfactory progress in their program.
+This award qualifies a student for in-state tuition rates and is renewable for a second year if the student makes satisfactory progress in their program.
 For more information about scholarships, visit the art website .